hexawyz/exo-app.io/index.md

 ![Screenshot from Task Manager running Exo](images/Screenshot-TaskManager-Exo-Resources.png)

-As you can see on the screenshot above, Exo memory consumption is pretty reasonable, topping at about 43 MB of exclusive memory for the background service.
+As you can see on the screenshot above, Exo memory consumption is pretty reasonable, topping at about 33 MB of exclusive memory for the background service and 82MB of shared memory.
 This is all while handling more devices and combined features than the software you would typically use for a single device.

+Of course, the numbers shown here are purely indicative, and memory usage wil vary over time.
+Also, systems with less supported devices may see even less memory being used (e.g. less than 10MB of private memory)